kubernetes-sigs/gateway-api/geps/gep-4747/index.md

 - Egress gateways typically use a single listener with no hostname filter (accepting all destinations), though setting `hostname` to filter by destination IS valid and means "only accept requests going to this host."
-- `listeners[].tls` is the server-side TLS config presented to workloads connecting to the gateway.
-The TLS configuration structure is identical to ingress; only the client/server roles are reversed.
-Client-side TLS to external destinations is configured on the Backend resource ([PR #4488](https://github.com/kubernetes-sigs/gateway-api/pull/4488)).
+- `listeners[].tls` configures TLS for workloads connecting to the gateway.
+  The TLS configuration is identical to ingress.
+TLS to external destinations is configured on the Backend resource ([PR #4488](https://github.com/kubernetes-sigs/gateway-api/pull/4488)).

 ### Egress Routing